Quantum Statistical Inference: Introduction

 The organization of the paper is as follows:

-In section 2 we introduce the notion of Q-projection which in this work will acts as projective quantum measurement.
-Then, in section 3 after some explanations about the MDL principle and the way we have gone through to quantize the most important notions involved in MDL, we will define fundamental concepts such as (generalized) quantum model, universal quantum source which is the core concept of this work, prequential quantum source and quantum strategy and we will prove some important facts about them.
-At the end of the same section we introduce the notion of good quantum Estimator and a large class of them is introduced.
-Section 4 is about quantum prediction and quantum estimation.
-In section 5 we will introduce the notion of consistency and prove some theorems about it.
+In Section 3 we introduce the notion of Q-projection which in this work will {{act}} as projective quantum measurement and all the rest of this work are based on it.
+In Section 4 after some explanations about the MDL principle and the way we have gone through to quantize the most important notions involved in MDL, we will define fundamental concepts{{,}} such as (generalized) quantum model{{s}}, universal quantum source{{s,}} which is the core concept of this work, quantum source and quantum strategy {{.}} We will {{also}} prove some important facts about them.
+At the end of the same section{{,}} we introduce the notion of good quantum estimator and a large class of them.
+Section 5 is about quantum prediction and quantum estimation .
+In Section 6 we will introduce the notion of consistency and prove some theorems about it. {{{In Section 7, we give two examples that indicates the efficiency of this method.}}}

 We emphasize that with the help of trace function, one can reduce the problems treated here to problems in the classical MDL methods and solve them classically.
-But in doing this the operator nature of important concepts like Universal Quantum Source associated with quantum models, Quantum Strategy and Conditional Density Matrix conditioned on density matrix will be lost.
-Even worse, one cannot even understand that these concepts are operators.
+But in doing this the operator nature of important concepts like universal quantum source associated with quantum models , quantum strategy and conditional density matrix conditioned on density matrix will be lost.
+Even worse, one cannot understand that these concepts are operators.
 Moreover, treating the problems in the realm of operator theory are more natural and simpler.
-In the same vein, nearly all notations , definitions and conventions used in the paper is directly inspired by their classical counterparts in [6].
+In the same vein, nearly all notations, definitions and conventions used in the paper is directly inspired by their classical counterparts in [4].
 So that comparison of classical and quantum frameworks should be straightforward.

+It is necessary to mention that the proof of Theorem 2 of [17] is incomplete and there are other errors in it.
+All of them are corrected in this paper.